Universal Analytics usage guidelines

 Custom dimensions are the new custom variables.

-Referrals are processed differently from previous versions of Google Analytics.
+Referrals are processed differently than in in previous versions of Google Analytics.

 By default, all referrals trigger a new session in Universal Analytics.
 For example, if a user is on your site, leaves but then immediately returns, this user has logged 2 sessions.
 You can, however, modify your tracking code to exclude all traffic from specific domains as referral traffic with the referral exclusions.